 \section{Summary}

 For efficient and hardware-friendly processing, compact deep learning models have been designed.
-They consume less storage/computation/energy and consist of tensors with considerable sparsity, irregular shapes, and low precision.
-While these compact models can be efficiently accelerated on hardware accelerators, it requires special hardware and software support.
-We have highlighted challenges in efficiently accelerating sparse and irregular tensor computations.
-Leveraging sparsity requires significant redesign as hardware accelerators store and compute with zero values while processing in a conventional manner.
-Moreover, the many sources of tensor sparsity and their sparsity levels lead to unique challenges and solutions in hardware/software/algorithm co-designs.
+They consume less storage and computations and consist of tensors with considerable sparsity, asymmetric shapes, and variable precisions.
+While these compact models can be accelerated on hardware accelerators efficiently, it requires special hardware and software support.
+We have highlighted challenges in efficiently accelerating their sparse and irregular tensor computations.
+Leveraging sparsity, especially unstructured, requires a significant redesign to store, extract, communicate, compute, and load-balance only non-zeros.
+Moreover, the sparsity levels and patterns due to various sources lead to unique challenges and solutions in hardware/software/model co-designs.